U.S. House panel probes extent of fraud in federal COVID-19 relief programs - NewsBreak

 U.S. House panel probes extent of fraud in federal COVID-19 relief programs

-Republicans on the House Oversight Committee say hundreds of billions of federal COVID relief dollars have been stolen, though a final total remains unclear.
-(Photo by Scalinger/iStock Getty Images)
+The $2 trillion Coronavirus Aid, Relief and Economic Security Act received near unanimous support from lawmakers and was signed into law by Trump in March 2020.
+In March 2021, the $1.9 trillion American Rescue Plan Act passed the 117th Congress along party lines and was enacted by President Joe Biden.
+(Getty Images)

-WASHINGTON — From 2020 to 2022, a group of Minnesotans pretended to be serving meals to low-income children, all the while filing for reimbursement under a federal COVID-19 relief program aimed to buoy child nutrition as schools and child care centers closed.
+From 2020 to 2022, a group of Minnesotans pretended to be serving meals to low-income children, all the while filing for reimbursement under a federal COVID-19 relief program aimed to buoy child nutrition as schools and childcare centers closed.

 In all, the schemers defrauded the government of $250 million , the Minnesota Reformer reported.
 Three defendants pleaded guilty in October.